C Function Summary

 Interpreting glossary definitions

-Each entry in the Main Glossary of Control-C Library Functions includes the following elements:
+Each entry in the Main Glossary of Control-C Library Functions may include the following elements:

 A declaration of the routine.
 If it is a constant or a macro that does not require any arguments, then the name of the routine is simply presented.
 If it is a function, or a macro that behaves like a function, then the declaration looks like an ANSI-C function prototype, such as: